 The majority of the screen is taken up by the default camera view of the scene (commonly referred to as the "viewport").
 This is reasonable, since this where you will interact with the scene and do most of your work.
 We will cover how to manipulate the camera in Camera Control, but for now we will focus on the UI elements around the outside of the screen.

 Like most programs, Maya has a set of menus across the top of the screen that contains various types of functionality.
 However, unlike most programs, which menus are displayed can change depending on the current menu set.
-The current menu set is controlled by the drop down box directly below File, Edit, and Modify.
-The default menu set is Polygons, but try changing the menu set and see how the set of menus along the top of the screen changes.
-Notice that only the menus between Assets and Muscle change based on the menu set.
+The current menu set is controlled by the drop down box directly below File, Edit, and Create.
+The default menu set is Modeling, but try changing the menu set and see how the set of menus along the top of the screen changes.
+Notice that only the menus between Windows and Cache change based on the menu set.

 When you open menus and sub-menus, note that there is a dotted line at the top of each.
 You can click this line to to "tear off" a copy of a given menu which can be moved around like a normal window.
 This can be useful if you find yourself repeatedly accessing the same menu.

 Slightly below the menus are a set of buttons with various symbol representations.
 Some of these buttons are shortcuts to menu items, some toggle pick masks on and off, and some are render related.
 Right now you don't need to use any of this functionality, so don't worry if you don't know what it does.
-If you are curious, you can hover over each icon and a tooltip should describe what it is (If you don't see a tooltip, go to Window → Settings/Preferences → Preferences.
-In the Help category, make sure that "Tool messages" are enabled).
+If you are curious, you can hover over each icon and a tooltip should describe what it is (If you don't see a tooltip, go to Windows → Settings/Preferences → Preferences.
+In the Help category, make sure that "Display ToolClips" is checked).

 Below the array of icons is the area called the shelf.
 Much like how there are several menu sets, there are several different shelves.
 You can switch between them by clicking on the named tabs.
 Clicking between the different shelves should change the set of icons in the shelf below the tabs.
 The tabs group a set of icons by the task they are designed to accomplish.
 Each of the icons represents a different tool or functionality.
 Like before, you should be able to hover your mouse over each icon to see what it represents.
 These icons are shortcuts to functionality that exists in the menus, allowing quicker access.

-You can modify the contents of each shelf by clicking on the downward arrow at the far left of the shelf and go to "Shelf Editor..."
+You can modify the contents of each shelf by clicking on the cog button at the far left of the shelf and go to "Shelf Editor..."
 This will allow you to add new shelves and edit existing ones.
-To change the order of icons, middle click and drag an icon to where you want it to appear.
-To remove an icon, middle click and drag it to the trash icon () at the far right of the screen.
+To change the order of the icons, select the shelf or shelf content you want to move, and click the "move up" or "move down" icon at the top of the window.
+To remove an icon, select it and click the trash icon () next to the "move up" and "move down" buttons.
 To add a new icon to a shelf, navigate to the functionality in the menus and while holding Shift and Ctrl.
 Instead of opening a dialog or activating a tool, the desired functionality will be added to the current shelf.

 The toolbar is located along the left side of the screen and contains several common tools used in Manipulation and Selection.
 We will talk extensively about these topics in other exercises, so just note their existence for now.